 Although often mentioned together, modular buildings and prefabricated building systems serve different planning priorities.

-Modular buildings are produced as volumetric modules.
-These modules are transportable, relocatable, and expandable.
+Modular buildings are produced as volumetric modules that are transportable, relocatable, and expandable.
 In Spain, this makes them particularly suitable for:

 - Construction site offices and camps